jmnie/Style-Transefer-Project/README.md

 pip install python-opencv

 ## Data Source
-1. We use this data to train our model:＜/br＞ http://msvocds.blob.core.windows.net/coco2014/train2014.zip
+1. We use this data to train our model:
+    http://msvocds.blob.core.windows.net/coco2014/train2014.zip

-2. This is the dataset for final visulalization:＜/br＞ http://msvocds.blob.core.windows.net/coco2014/val2014.zip
+2. This is the dataset for final visulalization:
+    http://msvocds.blob.core.windows.net/coco2014/val2014.zip

 ## Project Website